xchem/fragalysis-stack-kubernetes/docs/source/administration/backups.rst

 #######

 Here, we describe the data and file backups that are kept to enable recovery of the installation.
-In order to provide sufficient material to accomplish a complet recovery of the installation we keep copies of the following: -
+In order to provide sufficient material to accomplish a complete recovery of the installation we keep copies of the following: -

 1. The **rancher server**.
 A docker-based service running in a asmake RKE cluster